Code of Conduct for Clubs and Organizations

 - In the event that Shepherd University officially closes due to inclement weather conditions, all student activities planned by student clubs and organizations will also be cancelled.

-- No on-campus or off-campus social events may be held by student groups during the week of final examinations unless approved by the Vice President for Student Affairs.
+- No on-campus or off-campus social events may be held by student groups during the week of final examinations unless approved by the Vice President for Student Affairs or designee.

 - Student groups participating in any activity that disrupts the normal operations of the university and/or infringes on the right of other members of the local community will be held accountable under the university’s code of conduct